Probate Q&A Series

 Apply the Law

-North Carolina generally handles a will contest through a caveat proceeding, which is heard in Superior Court.
+North Carolina generally handles a will contest through a caveat proceeding, which is heard in Superior Court after the caveat is filed in the estate file and transferred by the clerk.
 A caveat puts the validity of the will in dispute—whether the paper writing is actually the decedent’s last will.
 Separately, if the will is valid but its terms are ambiguous and were affected by a mistake, North Carolina law allows a court to reform the ambiguous terms if the required proof is met.
 The Clerk of Superior Court plays a central role in probate administration, but a true will contest (caveat) is not decided by the clerk.

 Key Requirements